wtnm/fform/documentation.md

 - `ff_enumExten?: { [key: string]: undefined | string | object }`- enum extension.
 Keys taken from enum.
 String converts to object with property `{label}`
 - `ff_dataMap?: [string, string, string][]`- maps data in state.
 Array of turples of 2 or 3 elems where: 0 - path from value taken, 1 - path to value placed, and 2 - [refs to fformObjects](#object-refs) that process value on mapping.
 - `ff_validators?: string[]`- [sync/async validators](#validation) as array of [refs to fformObjects](#object-refs).
 Each function receive field value as first parameter on field value change.
+- `ff_oneOfSelector: string` - function that receive value to determine which oneOf schema select.
 - `ff_custom?: FFCustomizeType`- component [customization](#customization)
 - `ff_layout?: FFLayoutCustomizeType` - fields, objects, groups in [object/turple layout](#object-layout)

 ###Validation
 #####JSON validation
 For JSON validation used [is-my-json-valid](#https://github.com/mafintosh/is-my-json-valid) with modifications for smaller (3 times) bundle size.
 It is placed in `addons/is-my-json-valid-lite`.
 Pass it as `JSONValidator` property for [FFStateApi](#ffstateapi).
 Default group for JSON validation is 0.

 #####Sync validation
 Custom function that receive value as first parameter and should return string or object in the following format (or array of strings or objects):
 -  `group?: number` - group that replaces on each validation call.
 By default 0 - used for JSON validation, 1 - for sync validation, 2 - for async validation.